-The Commissionee only had a few photos of Kita who they had recently lost and so I was limited to flash photos.
-This image was a nice pose but as flash distorts natural colour I had to guess the balance by using online photos as reference.
-The image was slightly blurry up close but I found that I was able to apply a lot of fine detail simply by being aware of the fur shortness and the final portrait was far more detailed than I thought possible due to the quality of the photo.
-The final painting was framed in a lovely black frame which helped Kita's portrait to stand out.
+The customer only had a few photos of Kita, having recently lost her, and I was limited to flash photos.
+The reference image was a good pose, but as flash distorts colour and detail, I had to research the breed and add a little artistic licence.
+The image was also slightly out of focus, but I found that I was able to apply a lot of detail by overworking the fur, and the final portrait was far more detailed than I thought possible.
+The final painting was framed in a black moulding called ASHGATE, which accentuated the light tones in Kita's fur.

 "Hi Karen, I just wanted you to know that I absolutely love my painting of Kita.
 Thank you so much, you have done the most amazing portrait of him.
 He was my best friend and my little boy and the painting has been hung in the living room so we can all admire him everyday!
 Thank you again xx"